YALYAshley/Embodied-interactive-cognition/README.md

 <!-- <details><summary>(Click for details)</summary> -->

-- Seek opportunities for embodied and tangible interaction [[TIV2023]](https://ieeexplore.ieee.org/abstract/document/10258330)
+- Seek opportunities for embodied and tangible interaction

-- Introduction to the Special Issue on the Theory and Practice of Embodied Interaction in HCI and Interaction Design
+- Introduction to the Special Issue on the Theory and Practice of Embodied Interaction in HCI and Interaction Design[[ACM Transactions on Computer-Human Interaction (TOCHI), 2013]](https://www.researchgate.net/profile/Alissa-Antle/publication/262176023_Introduction_to_the_Special_Issue_on_the_Theory_and_Practice_of_Embodied_Interaction_in_HCI_and_Interaction_Design/links/54e5139a0cf29865c335fa74/Introduction-to-the-Special-Issue-on-the-Theory-and-Practice-of-Embodied-Interaction-in-HCI-and-Interaction-Design.pdf)

 <!-- </details> -->